Understanding the past assists in planning for the future.

 Knowledge comes from experience and needs to be brought those who are securing the jurisdiction, from the officers to the chiefs.
 This can include community environment awareness tactics to security management systems.

 Virtual roundtables and tabletop learning

-Our staff often participate a various international conferences help by security to media forums.
 Our efforts are to inform others of the work being done every day at ports and border authorities around the world.
 In addition, offering ideas, solutions, and networking.